cuthbertLab/music21/music21/doc/html/_sources/overviewStreams.txt

 Gathering elements from a Stream based a single offset or an offset range permits treating the elements as part of timed sequence of events that can be be cut and sliced.

-The :meth:`~music21.stream.Stream.getElementsByOffset` returns a Stream of all elements that fall either at a single offset or within a range of two offsets provided as an argument.
+The :meth:`~music21.stream.Stream.getElementsByOffset` method returns a Stream of all elements that fall either at a single offset or within a range of two offsets provided as an argument.
 In both cases a Stream is returned.

 >>> sOut = s.getElementsByOffset(3)
 >>> len(sOut)